 Play is the foundation of learning during a child’s preschool years.
 It is through play that children explore their environment, develop essential cognitive and social-emotional skills, and begin to understand the world around them.
 More than just a way to pass time, play is a critical component of healthy development.
-In her book Rest, Play, Grow: Making Sense of Preschoolers, Dr. Deborah MacNamara emphasizes that “play is the work of the child,” underscoring its significance in fostering the growth of young minds. (scroll to the bottom of this article to listen to my podcast interview wth Connie about Play and Preschool)
+In her book Rest, Play, Grow: Making Sense of Preschoolers, Dr. Deborah MacNamara emphasizes that “play is the work of the child,” underscoring its significance in fostering the growth of young minds.

 The Social-Emotional Benefits of Play